opnsense/docs/source/manual/how-tos/user-ldap.rst

 to do so an import of the users from the LDAP source is required.

 In this how-to we will show you how to configure both using Microsoft Active Directory Server.
-If you only need LDAP for services like vpn, then you can skip step 3-5.
+If you only need LDAP for services like VPN, then you can skip step 3-5.

 -------------
 Prerequisites